 Funds not available for spending include the book value of fixed assets such as land, buildings and equipment.
 These have a value and are therefore included as assets in the accounts but clearly, we cannot spend this value.
 In common with all academies and Local Authorities, our share of the Local Government Pension Scheme deficit must also be reflected in our accounts and as this is not a conventional liability, it does not need to be deducted from funds, which are available for spending.
-We meet our obligations in respect of the LGPS deficit by paying pension an annual deficit contribution, as calculated by the scheme's actuaries.
-The following balances were held at 31 August:
+We meet our obligations in respect of the LGPS deficit by paying pension and annual deficit contribution, as calculated by the scheme's actuaries.

-Fund Category 2021 £'000 2020 £'000 GAG Restricted General Funds 397 (2) Other DfE/ESFA Grants Restricted General Funds 62 46 Other Income Restricted General Funds 4 t# ( ) - Sub-total General Restricted Funds 463 46 Unspent Capital Grants Restricted Fixed Asset Fund 213 233 Salix Capital loan balance Restricted Fixed Asset Fund (1) (11) Other Income Unrestricted General Fund 823 834 Sub-Total Funds available for spendi ng 1,498 1,102 Net Book Value of Fixed Assets Restricted Fixed Asset Fund 27,231 27,201 Share of LGPS Deficit Restricted Pension Reserve (10,763) (10,113) Total All Funds 17,966 18,190
+22 (25) 0000 0004 Fund Category 2022 £'000 2021 £'000 GAG Restricted General Funds 280 397 Other DfE/ESFA Grants Restricted General Funds - 62 Other Income Restricted General Funds = 4 Sub-total General Restricted Fund ds 280 463 Unspent Capital Grants Restricted Fixed Asset Fund 522 213 Salix Capital loan balance Restricted Fixed Asset Fund (128) (1) Other Income Unrestricted General Fund 1,453 823 Sub-Total Funds available for spe ndina 2,127 1,498 oup rount undo available for ope Net Book Value of Fixed Assets Restricted Fixed Asset Fund 27,070 27,231 Share of LGPS Deficit Restricted Pension Reserve (2,412) (10,763) Total All Funds 26.785 17.966

-During the year under review there was an increase of £417k (2020: increase of £46k) on general restricted funds, a reduction of £11k (2020: decrease of £269k) on unrestricted funds and after LGPS valuation adjustments, depreciation and capital income and expenditure, an overall decrease of £224k (2020: decrease of £1,692k).
+During the year under review there was a decrease of £183k (2021: increase of £417k) on general restricted funds, an increase of £630k (2021: decrease of £11k) on unrestricted funds and after LGPS valuation adjustments, depreciation and capital income and expenditure, an overall increase of £8,819k (2021: decrease of £224k).

-The year to 31 August 2021 has been a challenging one with regards to the management of the schools' finances.
+The year to 31 August 2022 has been a challenging one with regards to the management of the schools' finances.